fjhuizar/MAPPER/README.md

 All code for the MAPPER application was done using [MATLAB](https://www.mathworks.com/products/matlab.html).

+# Open-source license agreement
+- This code is made publicly available for use under the [GNU Lesser General Public License, version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).

+The below licensing statements are verbatim statements from the Free and Open Source Software Auditing (FOSSA) team originating from [this](https://fossa.com/blog/open-source-software-licenses-101-lgpl-license/) webpage.

+Users of this code must:
+- Include a copy of the full license text and the original copyright notice
+- Make available the source code when you distribute a derivative work based on the licensed library
+- License any derivative works of the library under the same or later version of the LGPL or GPL

+The LGPL license allows users of the licensed code to:
+- Use the code commercially: Like GPL, LGPL imposes no conditions on using the code in software that’s sold commercially
+- Change the code: Users can rework the code, but if they distribute these modifications, they must release these updates in source code form
+- Place warranty: Distributors of the original code can offer their own warranty on the licensed software

 # Instructions to run the application
 - You can download all of the associated code [here](https://downgit.github.io/#/home?url=https://github.com/MulticellularSystemsLab/MAPPER/tree/main/MAPPER_v1.0.0)
 - Once you have downloaded the .ZIP folder, extract the folder to an easily accessible location